salva-daw/Angular_Modal/README.md

    ```

    > [!NOTE]
-   > Highlights information that users should take into account, even when skimming.
+   > Salva information that users should take into account, even when skimming.

 > [!TIP]
 > Optional information to help a user be more successful.